How to avoid Methamphetamine addiction

 Creating a life plan is easier than it seems.
 Everything starts with creating a vision where a person imagines their dream life with as many details and specifics as possible.
 Write down the vision and think about everything necessary to do in order to achieve it.
 A great starting point for a life plan is self-assessment of everything achieved so far.

-Self-assessment should cover different aspects of life, such as personal growth, relationships, health, and finances.
+Self-assessment needs to cover different aspects of life, such as personal growth, relationships, health, and finances.
 To get the most from this process, it’s necessary to grade every analyzed aspect in terms of satisfaction level.
 Use a scale of 1 to 5.
 Grading helps identify strengths and weaknesses to improve.

 Once self-assessment is completed, it’s time to prioritize and decide what’s essential in life and what things aren’t as important.
 After that, a person needs to identify their values and a great way to do so is to analyze their past.